 As a rule, you will have to pay a bond (a deposit, usually one-month rent) and one-month rent upfront.

 You will also need to provide your bank details and your visa status.

-Due to the country’s diversity, it’s definitely worth spending some time doing initial research, and, if your budget and time allows, touring some of the areas that appeal to you.
+Due to the country’s diversity, it’s definitely worth spending some time doing initial research, and, if your budget and time allow, touring some of the areas that appeal to you.

-Regardless of where you pick, the US has plenty of potential for those wanting a dynamic next stage in their lives.
+Regardless of where you pick, the US has plenty of potential for those wanting a dynamic next stage.